This page describes the protocol specification of State Vector Sync (SVS) Version 3.

 • Incoming Sync Interest is up-to-date or newer.

-• Incoming Sync Interest is outdated: Node moves to Suppression State
+• Incoming Sync Interest is outdated.

 • On expiration of timer: